FoxyCart/HyperClient/README.md

 ##Install

-The client requires some form of caching mechanism to store responses with etags.
+Along with PHP and curl, the client requires a caching mechanism to store responses with ETags.
 It currently includes a basic APC example as well as a file based example.
 To use the file based cache, you must have a private folder (not readable by the web or others on your server) that you can write to and read from.
 See the comments for more information.

 ## Files